Golf Tutorials

 Having everything ready before you start makes the process smooth and frustration-free.
 This isn't the time to improvise.
 Here’s a checklist of what you'll need.
 We call this setting up your "build station" in the coaching world.

 • Shaft Extensions: These plugs come in specific materials.
 You’ll need steel extensions for steel shafts and graphite extensions for graphite shafts.
-They also come in different diameters to match an iron, wood or putter, so make sure you get the right size for your club.
+They also come in different diameters to match an iron, wood, or putter, so make sure you get the right size for your club.

 • High-Strength Shafting Epoxy: Use epoxy specifically designed for golf club assembly.
 Regular hardware store epoxy is not built to withstand the torque and impact of a golf swing.

-• Bench Vise with a Rubber Shaft Clamp: This is a non-negotiable.
-A rubber clamp protects your shaft from being crushed or scratched by the vise jaws While you can find them specifically for golf, two pieces of thick rubber or a piece of an old car tire also do a great job.
+• Bench Vise with a Rubber Shaft Clamp: This is non-negotiable.
+A rubber clamp protects your shaft from being crushed or scratched by the vise jaws.
+While you can find them specifically for golf, two pieces of thick rubber or a piece of an old car tire also do a great job.
 Firm clamping without damage is the objective.

 • Heat Gun or Propane Torch: Needed to weaken the glue holding the old grip in place.
 A heat gun is safer, especially for graphite shafts, but a torch works if used carefully and quickly on steel.